 Fortunately, unlike court, the mediation process provides them an opportunity to gain insight about what’s blocking them from moving towards resolution, which is generally this: People have very different values, and the very differences in values that pull them into conflict during the marriage become magnified, creating even deeper conflict during the separation and afterwards.

-Notwithstanding this obvious fact, people who are separating can be very unrealistic, and often wrongly expect that if they make a persuasive enough argument, their ex-spouse will, at long last, magically see the light and agree on the “right” settlement.
+Notwithstanding this obvious fact, people who are separating can be very unrealistic, and often wrongly expect that if they make a persuasive enough argument, their ex-spouse will, at long last, magically see the light and agree on the “right” settlement – most people use the services of lawyers who understand the delicate nature of separation to negotiate a divorce settlement that both parties can agree upon.
 In reality, it just doesn’t happen this way.
 If anything, people dig in their heels even more after separation, because there’s even less incentive to “be nice” once there’s no longer any hope of staying together.

 No, the way to achieve a settlement is not to make the most brilliant argument possible while trying to make the other person look like a total loser.
 That’s not how you resolve your case-that’s how you fight your case in court.